powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 }
 ```

-Now that you’ve created your powerhouse project you are ready to generate the necessary directory and file structure to add your document models.
+Now that you've created your powerhouse project you are ready to generate the necessary directory and file structure to add your document models.

 For this purpose you can use your preferred package manager, pnpm, bun, yarn or npm with the command.